sagemath/sagewiki_to_gh-2022-10-10/msri07/threadsafety.md

 == OpenSSL: Secure networking ==

 == PARI: Number theory calculator ==
+"PARI is (more or less) thread-safe when compiled with --enable-tls" according to [http://pari.math.u-bordeaux.fr/archives/pari-dev-0609/msg00007.html this post]

 == Singular: fast commutative and noncommutative algebra == Singular doesn't quite have a library mode yet.
 But it also includes various libraries.